COVID-19 Reminder of Necropolitics

-America sees a rainbow of highly professional human beings, on and off cameras, working as life savers showing their true colors – regardless of the color, ethnicity, and religion of victims requiring their expertise, compassion and empathy.
-No floats, flags or guns needed.
+America sees a rainbow of highly professional human beings, on and off cameras, working as life savers showing their true colors.
+Saving victims regardless of their color, ethnicity, and religion.

-Ironic that some of the victims being treated, would not only choose to remain 6’ apart, but prefer that such “critical workers” go back to where they or their parents came from.
+Ironic that some of the victims being treated would prefer that such “critical workers” would go back to where they or their parents came from.
 Some COVID-19 victims even refusing to be treated by “critical workers” not considered white enough or speaking “the English” not drawly enough.

-COVID-19 is not only a disease, but a referendum – a calling for each of us to once more unequivocally declare and reclaim our humanity . . . to remember it.
+COVID-19 is not only a disease, but a referendum – a calling for each of us to once more unequivocally declare and reclaim our humanity . . . to embrace it.

 COVID-19 has also exposed the best and the worst of our politicians – those entrusted to be credible.
 COVID-19 – a time to lead with courage, veracity and responsibility to tell us unequivocal truths in the raw because every life is essential on American soil – on earth.

-There are times in history when a crisis occurs that shakes our very core – do violence to our souls.
+There are times in history when a crisis occurs that shakes our very core – does violence to our souls.
 We live each instance during such trauma as it happens.
-In time we will choose to remember – not only the what – but remember the essential essence of our humanity.
+In time we will choose to remember the essential essence of our humanity.